 Monitor apps in Azure App Service

 In the Azure portal, you can review quotas and metrics for an app and App Service plan, and set up alerts and autoscaling rules based metrics.

 Apps that are hosted in App Service are subject to certain limits on the resources they can use.
 The limits are defined by the App Service plan that's associated with the app.

-App Service Free and Shared (preview) hosting plans are base tiers that run on the same Azure virtual machines as other App Service apps.
+App Service Free and Shared (preview) service plans are base tiers that run on the same Azure virtual machines as other App Service apps.
 Some apps might belong to other customers.
 These tiers are intended to be used only for development and testing purposes.

 If the app is hosted in a Free or Shared plan, the limits on the resources that the app can use are defined by quotas.